 Moira Brown's Wasteland Survival Guide from FO 3 appears as a skill book.

 The Robot Buddy ED-E is a prototype Enclave Eyebot originally from Adams Air Force Base, the site of the final battle of the Broken Steel DLC.
 His creator, Whitley, may have been one of the scientists killed by the Lone Wanderer there and the Lonesome Road DLC even makes clear references to Colonel Autumn's role in it's creation.

 The Divide's destruction was the result of the Courier delivering a piece of Lost Technology there from Navarro, the site of the Enclave's base in Fallout 2, which was also the intended destination of ED-E.

-In Vault 21, a picture of James and Catherine, the Lone Wanderer's parents, can be found, indicating that New Vegas was their hometown, or at least they met there.
+In Vault 21, a picture of James and Catherine, the Lone Wanderer's parents, can be found, indicating that they may have been raised in that vault before traveling to the Capital Wasteland.

 Another nod to Fallout 2 is Jas Wilkins' story of her great aunt's domesticated Deathclaw being killed by a shot to the eye, which was the work of the Chosen One.

 Marcus the Super Mutant and several retired Enclave characters return.

 Bruce Isaac mentions Mr. Bishop, the Chosen One's bastard son.
 In addition, one of the dialogue options with Isaac implies that the Courier has been to New Reno.